Paul Hernandez (activist): Elected office public service

 Hernandez was an aide to a state legislator.
 He served as a local coordinator for President Jimmy Carter's campaign.
 He ran for state representative in 1984.

 El Concilio and Hernandez was instrumental to the campaign of Hernandez's ally, Marcos de Leon, who was elected Travis County Commissioner, Precinct 4 in 1991.

 Klan march beating

 Hernandez's persistent activism led to him being beaten multiple times.
 His worst injuries were sustained at the February 1983 Klan march to the Capital.
 Hernandez and others demonstrated in opposition to the Klan's march.
-Video footage by a Houston new crew captured events that led to a clash between police and protestors.
+Video footage by a Houston news crew captured events that led to a clash between police and protestors.

 Police beat Hernandez repeatedly over the head with billy clubs, fracturing his wrist as he held his arms up to protect himself.
 Hernandez also suffered a severe concussion, a gash to his head, and fractured ribs.
 Undeterred by the bloody encounter, he recouped and returned to his activism.
 The event led to renewed efforts by Austin's Black community to bring attention to police brutality.